hamtana/FlatApp/README.md

 npm start
 ```

-You can now click/copy the local host run the application.
+You can now click/copy the local host to run the application.
 (Tested on Windows, Mac and also Linux systems)